 How to tell if you're fat adapted

 Most people can get into ketosis fairly quickly but it takes longer to become fat adapted.
 Fat adapted, also referred to as keto adapted, is the state in which your body is accustomed to using fat as its primary source of fuel.
 Our bodies are always using a combination of glucose and fat for energy, but in someone who is a “sugar burner” (using carbs as the primary source of energy), the body will turn to glucose first.
-But once you’re fat adapted, the body no longer looks for energy from glucose because it now knows it can burn fat.
+Once you’re fat adapted, the body no longer looks for energy from glucose because it now knows it can burn fat.

 When you first start a keto diet, your body will burn through its glycogen stores (glucose stored in the body).
-This is what causes the water weight loss experienced in the beginning states of a keto diet: each gram of glycogen is stored with 3 to 4 grams of water, so all of this water gets flushed out of the body as the glycogen stores are used up.
+This is what causes the rapid weight loss experienced in the beginning stages of a keto diet: each gram of glycogen is stored with 3 to 4 grams of water, so all of this water gets flushed out of the body as the glycogen stores are used up.
 But don’t be discouraged if people tell you you’re “just” losing water weight!
 All of this is necessary for your body to become fat adapted and to start experiencing the benefits that come along with it.

 How long does it take to become fat adapted?

 It typically takes about 2 to 3 weeks to become fully fat adapted.
 If you’ve just started a ketogenic diet and you feel like it isn’t working, give it some time.
 You may notice some signs of fat adaptation fairly quickly, but it may take a while to really experience all of the benefits of your new diet.